Dyane N. Sherwood, Ph.D.

-BASIC INFORMATION ABOUT MY PRIVATE PRACTICE
+BASIC INFORMATION ABOUT MY PRACTICE

 I meet with patients for Jungian psychoanalysis or psychotherapy.
 Either of these may include sandplay or other expressive methods.

 I also consult to professionals in mental health and related fields, in person and via a secure internet video connection.